 - to explore strategies to enable better recall of information

-- to explore methods of improving structure, depth and quality of written responses
+- to improve structure, depth and quality of written responses

 - to develop more effective and fluent reading skills